 - Use APEX authorization schemes to validate page access.
 Even if a page is not available on the menu to a specific user, the user can set the page number in the page URL (https://apex.oracle.com/pls/apex/f?p=107300:4:6447557498631::NO:::) and go to the page if there is no authorization is selected.
 To create authorization schemes, go to Shared Components \ Authorization Schemes and then any that you create will be available in the page properties.

-Rodrigo is a Development Consultant at Explorer.
-Rodrigo has an Oracle APEX Developer Expert Certification issued by Oracle and is an experienced software engineer with emphasis in analysis, design and development of bespoke Oracle applications utilising development tools such as PL/SQL, APEX and Forms for a variety of international businesses.
+Rodrigo is an Oracle ACE and APEX Developer Expert certified by Oracle and is an experienced software engineer with emphasis in analysis, design and development of bespoke Oracle applications utilising development tools such as PL/SQL, APEX and Forms for a variety of international businesses.
+Rodrigo speaks regularly at Oracle community events and enjoys creating APEX plugins and writing blogs.